JonJagger/cyber-dojo/readme.txt

    "sorry something went wrong".
 I'll look into when I get a chance.
    To work-around just manually edit the ...&tag=X value at the end of the URL
 2. Occasionally the server does not seem to respond at all.
+3. Objective-C no longer compiles.
+After a server-upgrade it reports The current setting for native-objc-exceptions does not match that of gnustep-base ... please correct this
+   On the todo list.

 Building your own CyberDojo from scratch